-Couple Was Allegedly Inspired By
+Couple Was Allegedly Inspired By "Manchester By The Sea" To Kill Adopted Son

 They were arrested and charged with arson and the murder, and have since pleaded not guilty.

-At a March 31 bail hearing, Chenango County District Attorney Joseph McBride told the judge that his office has evidence of Heather Franklin stating that her and her husband watched Manchester By The Sea a few hours before the house became engulfed in flames.
+At a March 31 bail hearing, Chenango County District Attorney Joseph McBride told the judge that his office has evidence of Heather Franklin stating that she and her husband watched Manchester By The Sea a few hours before the house became engulfed in flames.

 In the Oscar-winning film, the main character, played by actor Casey Affleck, accidentally sets his house on fire, killing his small children.
 Affleck's character is not charged with a crime in the movie.